VolcanicArts/volcanicarts/README.md

 # VolcanicArts

 Hi, I'm VolcanicArts.
-Currently an undergraduate in Computer Science and software engineer at Next plc.
+Currently an undergraduate in Computer Science.
 I do a lot of open source projects in my spare time.
 Hope you find something useful.

 ## Main Projects
 [VRCOSC](https://github.com/VolcanicArts/VRCOSC) - A modular OSC application creator made for VRChat.